 After I delivered Daffy on Thursday evening, our doctors and nurses repeated that we could stay in our room for as long as we wanted and that we could see Daffy as often as we wanted.
 Our room was spacious with a comfortable couch for Danith to sleep on, but the next morning, he was ready for us to leave the hospital.
 I was not.
 If I were permitted to remain there with my baby in my arms indefinitely, I would have.
 I would have given up my privilege to live outside in the real world.
 But since staying within the confines of the hospital walls was not an option, I did not bother to argue about leaving.
 While Danith left first to pull the car around the front of the hospital, a nurse pushed me out in a wheelchair.
 I departed from labor and delivery with only a clear plastic bag that contained my discharged papers and a keepsake box of my daughter’s foot- and handprints and crocheted hearts.

-Against the wishes of my mother-in-law, who felt it was too early for me to leave the house (I had just been in labor), Danith wanted me to get outside for fresh air.
+Against the wishes of my mother-in-law, who felt it was too early for me to leave the house (since I had just been in labor), Danith wanted me to get outside for fresh air.
 Two days later he said we would go for a walk.
 I dug my feet into my tennis shoes, he tied the shoelaces, and we got into the car.
 I remember him talking but only a part of me listening.
 Nothing in my surrounding — not the front yards, the bend in the sidewalk, or the traffic lights — had changed in the last four days.
 My mind was sluggish.
 My thoughts were struggling to function in real time, with all the neighbors and drivers on the road with us.
 My thoughts wanted to return to the previous Monday night, when our baby was still well and my thoughts couldn’t be any more content with life.

 Danith drove us to a walking trail that we hadn’t been on in many years.
 The afternoon was clear and bright, but only a few people were out.
 Bicyclists.
 Runners.
 And walkers.
 They politely smiled as they strolled by, and we reciprocated the same upturn of the lips.
 I wondered if they knew our story.
 I wondered what tragedy they had just experienced themselves.
 Danith took my hand and promised me again that we would get Daffy back.
 My sluggish mind ramped up.
 When?
 When?
 When can we get Daffy back?